RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 # Project: Collaborative Robot Assistant for Object Transport & Assembly
-Team Members:
-Jeremy Chen<br>
-Chieh Kao<br>
-Hsing-Cheng Wang<br>
+Team Members: Jeremy Chen, Chieh Kao, Hsing-Cheng Wang<br>
+Arizona State University, RAS598 <Spring 2025>, Professor: Daniel Aukes

 ## Introduction
-**Develop a multi-robot system where the TurtleBot 4 autonomously transports objects between locations, and the UR5 robot arm manipulates them for sorting, assembly, or further processing**
+**This project focuses on developing a Collaborative Robot Assistant that integrates a TurtleBot 4 (mobile robot) and a UR5 robotic arm (stationary manipulator) to enable seamless object transport and manipulation.
+The key research question this project aims to address is:**

 ## Research Question